 Goodwill and Other Intangible Assets-Goodwill represents the excess of acquisition cost over fair value of the net assets acquired.
-Other identifiable intangible assets mainly represent developed technology and databases, customer relationships, and customer contracts acquired in business combinations and are being amortized over a one to five-year period.
+Other identifiable intangible assets may represent developed technology and databases, customer relationships, and customer contracts acquired in business combinations.
 Goodwill is tested annually for impairment in the third quarter of each year, or more frequently should circumstances dictate.
 GAAP requires that goodwill of a reporting unit be tested for impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.

-The Company assesses the fair values of its reporting units using both a market-based approach and an income-based approach.
+The Company assesses the fair values of its reporting unit using both a market-based approach and an income-based approach.
 Under the income approach, the fair value of the reporting unit is based on the present value of estimated future cash flows.
 The income approach is dependent on a number of factors, including estimates of future market growth trends, forecasted revenues and expenses, appropriate discount rates and other variables.
 The estimates are based on assumptions that the Company believes to be reasonable, but such assumptions are subject to unpredictability and uncertainty.
 Changes in these estimates and assumptions could materially affect the determination of fair value, and may result in the impairment of goodwill in the event that actual results differ from those estimates.